-Through its horizontal casting facility, three casting furnaces and three homogenization furnaces, Anoxal's Agios Thomas plant specialises in recycling and casting aluminium, and manufacturing billets and slabs.
+Through its horizontal casting facility, two melting furnaces, two holding furnaces and two homogenization furnaces, Anoxal's Agios Thomas plant specialises in recycling and casting aluminium, and manufacturing billets and slabs.

 Vepal plant | Thiva (Greece)

 Vepal's plant in Thiva processes sheets and coils using wet and electrostatic powder coating in order to produce aluminium products for the construction, food, and automotive industries.